Peter’s poems

 [endlessly] I was stravaiging in the wrang gear!

-an auld fairmer revealed this
+an auld fairmer revealed this to me!

 Back came my Grumpa